ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/bento_guide.md

 </style>
 ```

-Tip: For the best rendering performance inline the Bento component CSS directly into the page to avoid a render-blocking request to `cdn.ampproject.org` on page load.

-Include additional standard CSS to further define layouts and styles.
-Here are a few strategies on how you can layout Bento components using CSS:

-[tip type="note"]
+[tip type="important"]
 Bento components don't support [AMP's layout system](https://amp.dev/documentation/guides-and-tutorials/learn/amp-html-layout/).
 [/tip]

+You can style and layout Bento components using standard CSS.
+Here are a few strategies on how you can layout Bento components using CSS:

 ### Fixed layout